-Hearings begin for lawsuit filed by young Canadians against Ottawa over climate change | CBC News
+Ottawa argues youth-led climate change lawsuit too broad to be tried in court | CBC News

 For more on this story, tap here to listen to the Sept.
 27 episode of What on Earth with Laura Lynch.

-With files from What on Earth and Sarah Lawrynuik
+With files from What on Earth, Sarah Lawrynuik, Bridgette Watson and the Canadian Press

 Comments